oliverstickel/oliverstickel.github.io/index.md

 ## Education

 `2012-2015`
-**M.Sc. in Human Computer Interaction** - (Socio-Technical) systems design with an emphasis on qualitative methods. *University of Siegen*, Germany.
+**M.Sc. in Human Computer Interaction** - Socio-technical systems design with emphasis on qualitative methods. *University of Siegen*, Germany.

 `1998-2002`
 **B.Sc in Applied Cognitive and Media Sciences** - Combination of Computer Science and Psychology (without the advanced engineering and clinical aspects, respectively).
 Emphasis on quantitative methods. *University of Duisburg-Essen*, Germany.